Members of the Board

 With your support, I am very proud of the work I have accomplished as a Director and Board Vice President at Orchard Dale Water District.

-Director Dolor is an active member of St. Gregory the Great parish and its surrounding community.
-She has dedicated and volunteered her time and talents by coordinating and contributing to events and programs in addition to raising funds for nearly two decades.
+Denise Dolor and her family have lived in South Whittier since 1975.
+She has been an active member of St. Gregory the Great parish and its surrounding community, while volunteering her time and talents by coordinating fund-raisers and community events for over two decades.